foundations-fall-2016/session5/readme.md

 Note that, unlike previous responsive examples in this class, we are _adding_ styles to the wide screen view using `min-width`.
 In previous examples we were adding styles to the small screen using `max-width`.

-Aside: If we try to use our variable:
+Aside: If we try to use a variable as a breakpoint value it won't work:

 ```css
 @media only screen and (min-width: var(--breakpoint)) {
 }
 ```

-It doesn't work.
-A media query is not an elemtent selector, it does not inherit styles.
+A media query is not an element selector, it does not inherit styles.

 ## Flex columns